Our history & credentials

 Forsyth Barr has also established a strong investment banking business with a market-leading capital markets and distribution presence, and an award-winning team.

 Forsyth Barr is proud to have been awarded Best Investment Bank – New Zealand, in the annual 2016 and 2017 FinanceAsia awards.
-It has also consecutively won FinanceAsia Best New Zealand Deal of the Year from 2011-2015 for: CBL Corporation's $125 million IPO in 2015; Metro Performance Glass' $244 million IPO in 2014; EBOS’ $1.1 billion acquisition of Symbion in 2013; Fonterra’s $525 million IPO in 2012; and Trade Me’s $364 million IPO in 2011.
+It has also consecutively won FinanceAsia Best New Zealand Deal of the Year from 2011-2014 for: Metro Performance Glass' $244 million IPO in 2014; EBOS’ $1.1 billion acquisition of Symbion in 2013; Fonterra’s $525 million IPO in 2012; and Trade Me’s $364 million IPO in 2011.
 The EBOS deal was also recognised by INFINZ with awards for 2014 M&A Deal of the Year and 2014 Equity Deal of the Year.